bbeaudet-dev/smart-mirror/docs/IMPLEMENTATION-PLAN.md

 ---

-_This plan prioritizes outfit analysis with AI personalities as the main demo feature, focusing on reliability and audience engagement over technical complexity._
+_This plan prioritizes USB webcam integration as the primary approach for outfit analysis with AI personalities, focusing on reliability and audience engagement over technical complexity.
+Phone integration is maintained as a backup option._